enthought/enable/docs/source/kiva/overview.rst

 .. image:: images/dashes.png

-Before filling a path, the colour of the fill is via the :py:meth:`~.AbstractGraphicsContext.set_fill_color` method, and gradient fills can be done via the :py:meth:`~.AbstractGraphicsContext.set_linear_gradient` and :py:meth:`~.AbstractGraphicsContext.set_radial_gradient` methods.
+Before filling a path, the color of the fill is via the :py:meth:`~.AbstractGraphicsContext.set_fill_color` method, and gradient fills can be done via the :py:meth:`~.AbstractGraphicsContext.set_linear_gradient` and :py:meth:`~.AbstractGraphicsContext.set_radial_gradient` methods.
 Finally,